 Receivables of the Group consist mainly of receivables from finance companies.
-Credit risk of the Group refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Company.
+Credit risk of the Group refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Group.
 Longo considers all of its material counterparties to be creditworthy as they represent well-established financial institutions.
-Groups' exposure to credit risk is continuously monitored, in particular, if agreed payments are delayed.
+The Group's exposure to credit risk is continuously monitored, in particular, if agreed payments are delayed.

-The credit risk on cash and cash equivalents is limited because the counterparties are banks and payment systems.
-To spread the credit risk, Longo deposits its cash reserves with different banks and payment systems.
+The credit risk on cash and cash equivalents is limited because the counterparties are banks and payments systems.
+To spread the credit risk, Longo deposits its cash reserves with different banks and payments systems.